-In Statuary Hall, the barrel ceiling, hidden from view for years, has been restored to its original beauty.
-When Statuary Hall is filled with light and air, it exemplifies the original interior design of the building. when it moved to a new building on Fifth and State streets.
+The Joint Finance-Appropriations Committee (JFAC) is located in the former Supreme Court chamber at the north end of the floor.
+The Idaho Supreme Court met in this chamber from 1912 through 1970, when it moved to a new building on Fifth and State streets.
 JFAC is comprised of ten members of the House of Representatives and ten members of the Senate.
 JFAC studies and recommends how the state budget will be allocated.